Small class size FAQ

 Is it true that the city doesn’t have the budget to fund smaller class sizes?

 No. This would be a funded mandate.
 The city has $4.6 billion in unspent federal COVID education funds and $1.3 billion in additional recurring state foundation aid.
-The class size legislation's estimated cost is $200 million per year for the next five years, which comes out to $1 billion at the end of the five-year phase-in period.
+The class size legislation's estimated cost is $200 million per year, which comes out to $1 billion at the end of the five-year phase-in period.
 This is less than 1% of the city’s budget and can be funded through the additional federal money and recurring state aid.

 What cuts will schools face as a result of this legislation?